shonidan/MantisBuddyForLinuxV3/README.md

-# MantisBuddyForLinuxV2
+# MantisBuddyForLinuxV3

-MantisBuddyForLinuxV2 is a script modified from the original [source](https://mantispro.app/buddy/) for linux.
+MantisBuddyForLinuxV3 is a script modified from the original [source](https://mantispro.app/buddy/) for linux.

-⚠️ Tested only in android 10 and 11,

 ## Steps